| Create-A-Game Working in small groups, you and your

 project.
 In the end, you will each be evaluated by your group mates as to how

+much you each contributed to the project.
 Games will be played during finals week with

 each student playing a game that other groups created.
 Players will evaluate the